 At Instapage we talk about A/B testing a lot.
-And not just with landing pages either.
-We test our landing pages, AdWords ads, Facebook ads, email messaging, etc.
+And not just with post-click landing pages either.
+We test our post-click landing pages, Google Ads, Facebook ads, email messaging, etc.

 Recently, we completed A/B testing our homepage to determine if variation B would perform better than our control (original) homepage based on certain objectives.

 Why did we A/B test our homepage?

 Homepage split testing may seem strange or even dangerous to some marketers because your homepage is like your digital storefront because online traffic sees it from organic search results, email messaging, event marketing promotions, social media posts — pretty much everything.
 Your homepage often helps form first impressions to the market about your brand, product, or service.
 Some marketers may even be hesitant to A/B test their homepage if it’s performing very well.

 That was precisely the case for us.

 Our homepage generated quite a bit of interest for us and free trial sign-ups every single day.
 But our team knew it could do better.
 So our product and marketing teams got together with the goal of telling the Instapage story more effectively while creating more engagement and even better results.
 Specifically, would the variation page generate more free trial signups while focusing on our target personas.